To be eligible for the online MSA program, you must provide the following materials:

 |Enterprise Data Management||3.0 Credits|

 Explores how the data warehouse provides the foundation for analytics within the enterprise.
 Topics include: dimensional models, design and creation of data warehouses and data marts, ETL process, and the extension of the data warehouse concept to “Big Data”

 |Advanced Business Applications||3.0 Credits|

-This course focuses on advanced applications of analytics in business.
-Case discussion will be used to expose students to diverse applications of analytics in organizations.
-Applications include fraud detection, financial analytics, risk analytics, marketing and customer analytics, and geospatial analytics.
+Exposes student to advanced and diverse applications of analytics in business.
 A combination of lecture, case discussion, problem solving, group projects, and completion of exercises will be used to further the knowledge and skills of students.

 |Analytics Practicum||3.0 Credits|